llVn0YjMLG9Y1gAZwSUYezIfBPNnRB1JIi7LpqAJ

 How to Add a Table of Contents (TOC) Plugin in Blogger Posts

-2. Click Theme > Edit HTML
+2. Open Theme > Edit HTML.

-3. Search for the code ]]></b:skin> or </style>
+3. Search for ]]></b:skin> or </style>.

-4. Copy the CSS code below, then Paste it above ]]></b:skin> or </style>
+4. Copy the CSS code below and paste it above ]]></b:skin> or </style>.

 #btn-cm{border:1px solid #dadada;border-radius:5px;background-color:#f9f9f9} #btn_toc{font-weight:700;cursor:pointer;margin:10px} #btn_toc:focus,#toc li:focus,.back_toc:focus{outline:none} #btn_toc svg{vertical-align:middle} #toc li{cursor:pointer} #toc{display:grid} .back_toc{cursor:pointer;text-align:right} :target::before{content:"";display:block;height:40px;margin-top:-40px;visibility:hidden}

-Note: Look at the CSS code below:
+Note: Look at this part of the CSS:

 :target::before{content:"";display:block;height:40px;margin-top:-40px;visibility:hidden}